finbourne/lusid-sdk-java/sdk/docs/TransactionFeesApi.md

 [EXPERIMENTAL] DeleteTransactionFeeRule: Deletes a fee rule.

-&lt;br&gt;   Deletes the rule for all effective time.     &lt;br&gt;   The rule will remain viewable at previous as at times, but it will no longer be considered by   GetApplicableFees.     &lt;br&gt;   This cannot be undone.
+    Deletes the rule for all effective time.
+The rule will remain viewable at previous as at times, but it will no longer be considered by   GetApplicableFees.
+This cannot be undone.

 ### Example